Fall 2013 Crop insurance price discovery update

 DISCLAIMER: The purpose of the following material is to promote awareness of risk management concepts and to highlight USDA’s risk management products, features, benefits and availability.
 This presentation does not provide full details of policy provisions or approved procedures.
 Producers should consult with a local agent for specific details and program requirements.

 T-Yields (Transitional Yields) are developed based on a National Agricultural Statistics Service (NASS) ten-year data set.
 NASS data is based on producer surveys.
 T-yields are reviewed and updated at least every 3 years.

-RMA (Risk Management Agency) anticipated moving to Personal T-Yields in future years.
-The advantage of personal T-Yields are a more complete data set on a county level because nearly 90% of all wheat acres are insured and NASS has increased the amount of counties where they weren’t disclosing data.
+RMA (Risk Management Agency) anticipates moving to Personal T-Yields in future years.
+The advantage of personal T-Yields are a more complete data set on a county level because nearly 90 percent of all wheat acres are insured, and NASS has increased the amount of counties where they weren’t disclosing data.

 Wheat Transitional Yields (T-Yields) changed for the 2013 crop year.
-The new winter wheat (top right map) summerfallow and non-irrigated T-yields for the PNW are represented by the number printed in each county and the corresponding color represents the percent change from last year’s T-yield.
+The new winter wheat (top) summerfallow and non-irrigated T-yields for the PNW are represented by the number printed in each county and the corresponding color represents the percent change from last year’s T-yield.
 Similar information is shown for spring wheat (bottom).

 Basic examples of T-Yield use